BASED IN SLIGO, IRELAND

 Discography:

-(Interestingly, neither the Casino or Indians ever had a single in the Irish Charts)
+(Interestingly, as far as we can tell neither the Casino or Indians ever had a single in the Irish Charts)

 Singles: